 Make sure you use plenty of seed.

-Many people plant their seeds manually by hand but using a fairly inexpensive seeder will greatly speed up the entire process while also ensuring your entire lawn area is covered correctly.
+Many people plant their seeds manually by hand.
+But using a fairly inexpensive seeder will greatly speed up the entire process, while also ensuring your entire lawn area is covered correctly.

 As an optional step you can rake the area after seeding and even cover the lawn with a shallow amount of nutrient-rich top soil.